v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/variables/how-to-speed-up-access-to-an-object-with-a-long-qualification-path.md

     ctrlActv.Show()
     ```

-### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-using-a-withend-with-block"></a>Per velocizzare l'accesso a un oggetto altamente qualificato usando un con...
-Termina con blocco
+### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-using-a-withend-with-block"></a>To speed up access to a heavily qualified object by using a With...End With block

-1. Inserire il percorso di qualificazione `With` in un'istruzione.
+1. Put the qualification path in a `With` statement.

     ```vb
     With someForm.ActiveForm.ActiveControl
     ```

-2. Accedere ai membri dell'oggetto all'interno `With` del blocco, prima `End With` dell'istruzione.
+2. Access the object's members inside the `With` block, before the `End With` statement.

     ```vb
         .Text = "Test"